 Net zero carbon buildings task group

 The aim is to build industry consensus on a definition for net zero carbon buildings, which can then be used to inform project designs, reporting initiatives, planning requirements and building regulations.
-The primary focus is on achieving net zero for operational emissions (in-use energy consumption) but also taking account of whole life carbon assessments to avoid unintended consequences.
+The primary focus is on achieving net zero for operational emissions (in-use energy consumption) but also taking account of whole life carbon.

 The task group is being facilitated by UKGBC as part of our Advancing Net Zero programme, which is aiming to drive the transition to a net zero carbon built environment.